winitzki/scall/tutorial/programming_dhall.md

 let example2 : TreeText = branch (branch (leaf "a") (leaf "b")) (leaf "c")
 ```

-After showing how we could use the `fix` function explicitly, let us pass to the curried Church encodings and look at how we could write data constructors by hand.
+After showing how we could use the `fix` function explicitly, let us pass to the curried Church encodings and  write the analogous data constructors by hand.

 We redefine `ListInt` and `TreeText` in the curried form (we will not be using the old definitions any more):